ESCOMP/CMEPS/doc/source/generic.rst

-    .. note:: Once the first time DataInitialize() of CMEPS returns, NUOPC sees that its InitializeDataComplete is not yet true, the NUOPC Driver execute the Run() phase of all of the Connectors that fit the xxx-TO-MED pattern.
-After that it will call CMEPS DataInitialize() again.
+    .. note:: Once the first time DataInitialize() of CMEPS returns, NUOPC sees that its InitializeDataComplete is not yet true, the NUOPC Driver executes the Run() phase of all of the Connectors that fit the xxx-TO-MED pattern.
+After that, it will call CMEPS DataInitialize() again.
 Note that the time stamps are only set when the Run() phase of all the connectors are run.
 The Connectors Run() phase is called before the second call of the